Luisa Massimo: Family and education

 The Massimo family after the First World War was spread over several continents.
 Only her father settled in Genoa.
 They have deep roots, from Veneto and Piedmont to the United States, South Africa, several countries in Europe and South America.

 Luisa Massimo's great-grandfather Giovanni Battista Mantovani studied Medicine at the end of the 18th century at the University of Padua, and practiced in Rovigo.
 The grandfather Diodato Massimo was a painter, graduated at the famous Academia of Venice.
 Living at the Court of Vienna, he was considered a traitor and in 1914 interned at the Lager of Katzenau in Austria with most of his family.
 After his death he received great honors, a street and the conference room of the Library of Badia Polesine where he was born were named after him.
 Two of his paintings are exhibited at the Österreichische Galerie Belvedere in Vienna art museum.

-The father born in Trento, great lover of classical music since his youth, after the War spent in the Lager of Katzenau, was enlisted in the Inter-Allied Commission, and remained at the Italian diplomatic service until 1923.
+Her father was born in Trento, and was a great lover of classical music since his youth.
+After internment at Katzenau during the First World War, he was enlisted in the Inter-Allied Commission, and remained at the Italian diplomatic service until 1923.
 Graduated in design, he wrote a number of articles of historical and political interest in Italy and Germany.
 The Piedmontese mother, despite humble beginnings, cultivated studies becoming a primary school teacher.
 They married in Turin on April 3, 1926.
 Luisa Maria Elena Massimo was born on December 22, 1928.
 In 1931 her sister Elena Maria Laura was born.
 In 1933 the father won the tender for the construction of the Institute Giannina Gaslini, defining event for the economy of the family business of building materials.
 In 1935 Germany began the race first persecution of the Jews and family Massimo was a lifeline for many of them.
 On March 13, 1938 the Nazis occupied Vienna and began the Holocaust.
 This tragic event also touched the family of Luisa Massimo.
 During the Second World War they moved in a village of the Riviera.
 In those years, Luisa decided to study medicine.